scottgal/lucidforums/readme.md

 A modern forum/chat hybrid built with **ASP.NET Core** and **PostgreSQL**, designed for:
 - ⚡ Super‑efficient threaded discussions (leveraging Postgres `ltree` for hierarchy).
+- 💬 - hybrid social network / chat / forum experience.
+Allowing the interactivity of social networks with the depth of forums.It adapts to how the user wants to engage.
 - 🧩 Community charters that define purpose, values, and exclusions.
 - 🤖 AI‑assisted moderation and identity scaffolding.
 - 🎨 Lightweight, reactive UI with **HTMX + Alpine.js + Tailwind + DaisyUI**.